On this page you will find all frequently asked questions about the application and admission process at the UvA.

 Do you still experience problems?
 Contact the Central Student Service Desk.

-Read more about UvA Matching for international students.
+More information can be found on the webpage about UvA Matching for international students.

 Yes, you can already submit your application.
 However, it is important to meet the requirements for sufficient proficiency in English before the set deadline.